shreekrishnaacharya/nestjs-search-page/README.md

     *value*: Value of query attribute.
 It can be one of type: string | number | boolean | null.
 Default is null.\

 2. IPage\
-    IPage defines the attribute that customise your pagination.
+    IPage defines the attribute that customize your pagination.
     Your dto should implements IPage or has all attribute of IPage defined.
 IPage consist of following attributes :
     ```
     interface IPage {